floherent/wasm-service/README.md

 This API service is built with [Node](https://nodejs.org) and [NestJS](https://nestjs.com/).
 Instructions on how to install Node can be found on its official website.

-Once Node is installed, clone this repository, install the dependencies and start the service.
+Once Node is installed, use a copy of this repository to install the dependencies and start the service.

 ```bash
 # install dependencies